Ragnt/AngryOxide/README.md

 AngryOxide was developed as a way to learn Rust, netlink, kernel sockets, and WiFi exploitation all at once.

-You can get information about how to use the tool in the [User Guide](https://github.com/Ragnt/AngryOxide/wiki/User-Guide).
+You can get information about how to use AngryOxide in the [User Guide](https://github.com/Ragnt/AngryOxide/wiki/User-Guide).

 NOTE: This project is under HEAVY development and you can expect a very fast release cycle.